-When your dearest family member is diagnosed with cancer, you are pushed into a new role of a caregiver.
-The diagnosis of cancer and seeing your family member through the treatment can be an overwhelming and daunting experience.
-The duration of caregiving can be very long.
-A few of the duties of a caregiver includes, helping the patient with day-to-day activities, scheduling appointment, accompanying them to hospitals, staying with them during hospitalization, managing finances, help them in decision-making, taking care of their special nutritional requirement, providing social, emotional and spiritual support.
+When your dearest family member is diagnosed with cancer, you are pushed into a new role as a caregiver.
+The diagnosis of cancer and seeing your family members through the treatment can be an overwhelming and daunting experience.
+The duration of caregiving and support can be very long.
+A few of the duties of a cancer caregiver includes helping the patient with day-to-day activities, scheduling an appointment, accompanying them to hospitals, staying with them during hospitalization, managing finances, help them in decision-making, taking care of their special nutritional requirement, providing social, emotional and spiritual support.
 Caregivers have minimal preparation or training regarding cancer care and therapy, rendering them vulnerable to significant psychological and physical consequences.

 You may feel confused about what to do and what not to do in your new role.
 Do not feel guilty or blame yourself for not being able to do certain things the expected way.
 Try and talk to people or support groups who have been in this role to understand the challenges.
 You may also join support groups online.
 You will learn about your role with time.

 Always remember that you do not have to do this alone.
 Even if you’re the primary caretaker, you may enlist the help of other family members and friends, with varied expertise, to help out with the tasks.
 Consider requesting a friend or another family member to take turns while staying in hospital or dropping your children to school etc.